apache/trafficserver/doc/admin-guide/files/remap.config.en.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 ATS processes only the first ACL filter.
 This means that subsequent ACL filters are never processed.
 When a filter is processed,
 the action is applied to the specified methods and its opposite to all other methods.

-This means that if a filter "denies" a
-method, all other methods are implicitly allowed.
-If the action is "deny," be careful to list all methods to be denied.
+If this matching policy is applied, then given the example remap rule above, all requests to ``www.example.com`` are filtered like
+an :file:`ip_allow.yaml` rule applies to them that denies GET requests and implicitly allows all other methods:

 ====== ================ ============== ============== ============= =============
 Method In-line Filter   Named Filter 1 Named Filter 2 ip_allow.yaml result